teckyonAI/YouTube_Comments_Sentiment_Analyzer/README.md

-# YouTube Comments Sentiment Analyzer: Understand Audience Feedback
+# YouTube Sentiment Analyzer: Understand Audience Feedback

 Analyze and understand the sentiments of your YouTube audience.
 This project processes comments from YouTube videos, classifies them into sentiment categories, and provides actionable insights through intuitive visualizations.